-Number Business Comments or Suggestions Туре significant support from the government and transportation providers. - A set up, contemporary infrastructure that reaches every major city or area in every region. - Discounts and freight costs to entice business owners to utilize big amounts without the government having to invest or suffer initial losses.
-It is preferable to have few participants or not turn a profit right away than to have fixed expenses, like the railway's upkeep, that need to be covered. - Indirect advantages might include lower pollution levels and total product cost savi 2.
-During the initial phase, only Thai businesses and a second could operate; foreigners may not utilize this to support Thai companies.
-3. Restructure the SRT by transferring services from officials to a fast-moving decision-making private sector model.
-There have been a lot of delays and disgustingly high levels o politics inside the corporation.
-20 LSP The management of truck and railway transportation currently involves a number of work processes, such as loading goods onto trucks, unloading it at the station placing it on the railways and discharging i currently involves a number of work processes, such as loading goods onto trucks, unloading it at the station, placing it on the railways, and discharging it from the vehicles.
+Number Business Comments or Suggestions Type significant support from the government and transportation providers. - A set up, contemporary infrastructure that reaches every major city or area in every region. - Discounts and freight costs to entice business owners to utilize big amounts without the government having to invest or suffer initial losses.
+It is preferable to have few participants or not turn a profit right away than to have fixed expenses, like the railway's upkeep, that need to be covered. - Indirect advantages might include lower pollution levels and total product cost savings.
+2. During the initial phase, only Thai businesses could operate; foreigners may not utilize this to support Thai companies.
+3. Restructure the SRT by transferring services from officials to a fast-movin decision-making private sector model.
+There have been a lot of delays and disgustingly high levels of politics inside the corporation.
+20 LSP The management of truck and railway transportation currently involves a number of work processes, such as loading goods onto trucks, unloading it at the station, placing it on the railways, and discharging it from the vehicles.
 Small business owners are less interested in this since some operations require careful consideration of time, and the overall costs of each point are the same as if they were carried out by truck alone.
 Railway transport makes sense for those operators who am able to accumulate enough

-Number Comments or Suggestions Туре goods for a single train.
+Type goods for a single train.
 21 Manufacturing Railway freight delivery contributes to time management, lower traffic accident rates, and increased safety.
-22 22 Manufacturing Since railway transit is more cost-effecti other modes of transportation and is incredibly safe and convenient, it should have explicit transportation regulations.
-23 Manufacturing It is crucial to select a container yard location before putting cargo onto trains as it will impact how long it takes to load cargo.
+22 Manufacturing Since railway transit is more cost-e Since railway transit is more cost-effective than other modes of transportation and is incredibly safe and convenient, it should have explicit transportation regulations.
+23 M Ianufacturing It is crucial to select a container yard location before putting cargo onto trains as it will impact how long it takes to load cargo.
 For instance, if the site is poorly designed and the access line is problematic.
 24 LSP This is due to the fact that there is still very little railway-based cargo transportation.
 The loading and unloading process takes time, and there aren't many connecting points.
 In addition, prices are still inconsistent with the shipping system.
 It is not consistent with the customer group of Barge Port, a private port that may have one-stop service in the same place with CFS cargo, containers, and barges in one place.
 This is more convenient than taking a train to catch the mother ship at Laem Chabang Port.
 25 LSP - Assistance from the government is required. - The railway system has to be updated to be more contemporary. - The private sector requires to contribute together.
-26 Manufacturing For operators, railway transportation significantly lowers transport costs.
+26 M Ianufacturing For operators, railway transportation significantly lowers transport costs.
 However, a significant